Sell more Art through your Website – Art Sales and the Power of Images

 Why Your Website Should be Image Driven?

 Your website is the first point of reference for potential buyers and collectors.
 It is also the place where you can make your art works accessible to a large audience.
 Potential buyers and collectors from other countries or continents get a chance to discover your art works and artists.
 Of course, you’d like them to feel like they were standing in your gallery or in your studio.
 The challenge for you is to offer potential buyers a detailed impression of your art works.
-The magic word here is “image driven”.Images are the main focus of image driven websites.
+The magic word here is “image driven”.Images are the main focus of image driven websites, what you can already see on our client’s websites.
 Ideally, images will have a high resolution and will feature different angles of your art works as well as detailed views.
 Equally important are installation views and a good zoom function.
 This will give visitors to your website a good idea of your art works while arousing further interest and improving perception – turning potential buyers into customers.

 What Makes a Good Website Image?